 In addition to the basic password-protection described above, Folder Guard lets you customize the way it works to suit your specific requirements:

 - You can direct Folder Guard to add the Lock and Unlock commands to the Windows shortcut menu.
-You can use them to lock and unlock the password-protected folders by right-clicking on them, instead of (or in addition to) double-clicking on the folders as described above
+You can use them to lock and unlock the password-protected folders by right-clicking on them, instead of (or in addition to) double-clicking on the folders as described above.

 - If you have locked many folders with passwords, you can make them all accessible at once by running Folder Guard and pausing the protection (you will need to enter your Master password, or course!)
-When you are don working with the protected folders, run Folder Guard and choose to resume the protection, to lock all folders at once with one click.
+When you are done working with the protected folders, run Folder Guard and choose to resume the protection, to lock all folders at once with one click.

 - Instead of locking files and folders with passwords, your can completely hide them!